 The most common use case for snoozing an incident is when you have begun work on it but are waiting on a third-party resource to complete an action that will allow you to work on the incident further.
 Remove it from your Open incident list while also setting a time frame in the future for it to reappear in your Open list, at which point you can continue to work on it without blockers.
 Be sure to write yourself a note on why you are snoozing your incident so that when it reappears in the Open incident list you will remember what you have done and what needs to be done next.

 Note: Snoozing an incident is different that updating an open incident with notes because it removes the incident from your Open incident list and brings it back after a set amount of time.
 Updating an incident keeps it in your Open incident list and on your current to-do list.

 Bulk actions can help you quickly and efficiently manage several incidents at once.
-Learn how to perform bulk actions with the Bulk Actions section of our Alert Logic Console Incidents Pages knowledge base article.
+Learn how to perform bulk actions with the Bulk Actions section of our Incident Console Features knowledge base article.
 Utilize the following list of potential use cases to get inspiration on how to use bulk actions in your environment:

 - A type of incident has a compensating control in place or is an acceptable risk that you know you don't need to work

-- An originating incident that you have successfully remediated has spawned several directly related incidents - just make sure to confirm the originating IP
+- An originating incident that you have successfully remediated has spawned several directly related incidents - make sure to confirm the originating IP of these incidents

 - Known activity is generating several incidents that do not need to be worked